Are you an RV fan?

 San Antonio, Texas

 San Antonio is a hot spot for history and fun!
 With so much to see and do, this should definitely be on your list of road trip destinations.

 One of the most popular things to do in San Antonio is to visit The Alamo.
 You can learn about this historic battle site and even catch some demonstrations of how things were done back in the good old days.
-Another well-known site to see is the San Antonio River Walk.

 You can stroll along the river’s edge, enjoy a meal, or take a guided tour of the river.
 (Check out Jane’s reviews of the River Walk hotels!)